Covert learning and disclosure: Introduction

-The fact that, in equilibrium, all information acquired by the sender is revealed to the receiver does not mean that the sender learns (and reveals) the value of the state.
-Indeed, the sender is still able to influence the receiver's decision in her favor by choosing \emph{what} information to acquire.
-Corollary~\ref{cor:sender-value} characterizes the value of (covert) information acquisition in this setting: if the sender can prove news better than the prior, the sender's equilibrium value is \emph{unique}, and corresponds to a skepticism-adjusted version of the concave envelope of \citet{Kamenica2011}.
+At a high level, PNBP ensures that all equilibria are unraveling because a message guaranteeing the sender a payoff strictly above the prior always opens the door to a deviation that worsens the meaning of some message, unless the receiver is maximally skeptical on-path.

-If the sender \emph{cannot} prove news better than the prior, I show that there is always a sender-preferred equilibrium in which she acquires and transmits no information (Proposition~\ref{prop:news-no-bet-prior}).
-This result demonstrates how the conflict of interest makes information control worthless, absent some minimal amount of verifiability.
+\Cref{thm:pnbp} also shows that, in contrast, if the sender cannot prove news better than the prior, there is always a sender-preferred equilibrium in which she acquires and transmits no information.
+This demonstrates how her bias makes information control worthless, absent some minimal amount of verifiability, as captured by PNBP.

-I then turn to comparative statics.
-I study in what sense the sender benefits from being in an environment exhibiting `more verifiability'.
-I remark (in Section~\ref{sec:more-ver-hurt}) that intuitive shifts towards more verifiability may in fact \emph{hurt} the sender ex ante, if PNPB does not hold.
-This is caused by the lack of observability of the sender's information acquisition strategy, which implies that in a more constrained environment, the equilibrium meaning of some messages may \emph{worsen} with more verifiability, leading to a lower expected payoff.
+\paragraph{More verifiability and more commitment power.} A natural question to ask is whether (and in which sense) the sender benefits from being able to `prove more'.
+For concreteness, suppose that in the example the sender has access to a new message, call it $m_E$, which she can only send if she discovers the \emph{excellent} news that the state has at least a 90\% chance of being high (i.e., $m_E \in M(s)$ iff $s \in [0.9,1]$).

+It can be easily verified that in equilibrium, the sender will now choose to split the prior between $0$ and $0.9$, sending messages $m_\emptyset$ and $m_E$, respectively.
+This leads to an increase in the sender's equilibrium expected payoff compared to the case in which only $m_\emptyset$ and $m_G$ were available, as depicted in \Cref{fig:3-act-example-more-ver}.

-However, when PNBP holds, this cannot happen in equilibrium, as Theorem~\ref{thm:equilibrium-structure} and Corollary~\ref{cor:scept-full-rev} imply that the receiver is maximally skeptical.
-In this case, I provide a pre-order on the set of verifiability structures which characterizes those shifts that are unequivocally beneficial for the sender (Theorems~\ref{thm:CS-sufficiency} and \ref{thm:CS-necessity}).
-The necessary and sufficient condition is easy to describe: the set of sender types that are able to separate from \emph{all} lower types, regardless of the receiver's belief, must grow in the sense of set inclusion.
-This guarantees that any equilibrium receiver belief distribution inducible in the lower-ranked verifiability structure is also inducible in the higher-ranked one.
+What is the appropriate notion of `more verifiability' which ensures that the sender's payoff improves in equilibrium more generally? \Cref{thm:cs} provides a pre-order on the set of verifiability structures that characterizes those shifts that are beneficial for the sender when she can prove news better than the prior.
+The necessary and sufficient condition is easy to describe: the set of sender types that are able to separate from all lower types with a single message, regardless of the receiver's belief, must grow in the sense of set inclusion.
+This guarantees that any equilibrium distribution of receiver beliefs inducible in the lower-ranked verifiability structure is also inducible in the higher-ranked one.